Biosolids are a nutrient rich organic material that is produced from the wastewater recycling process.

 Biosolids to Biochar Project

 Our Melton Recycled Water Plant (RWP) is piloting innovative technology on site to convert biosolids to biochar, a material with a variety of uses for farmers and the wider agricultural industry.

 Although significant progress has been made to increase reuse and reduce waste from our wastewater treatment processes, some waste – in the form of biosolids is currently being stored or sent to landfills.

 The biosolids to biochar project aims to eliminate waste from our wastewater treatment processes entirely by using innovative technology to convert excess biosolids to the value-added product, biochar.

-PYROCO, developed by RMIT’s research team in collaboration with Western Water, South East Water and Intelligent Water Networks, is the name for the energy-neutral process used to convert biosolids into biochar.
+PYROCO, developed by RMIT’s research team in collaboration with Greater Western Water, South East Water and Intelligent Water Networks, is the name for the energy-neutral process used to convert biosolids into biochar.

 Piloting this process at Melton RWP will provide essential information to help understand how it could be used on a larger scale across the water industry.